 BIFs may fail for a variety of reasons.
-All BIFs fail if they are called with arguments of an incorrect type.
-For example, atom_to_list/1 will fail if it is called with an argument which is not an atom.
-If this type of failure is not within the scope of a catch (and the BIF is not called within a guard; see below), the process making the call will exit, and an EXIT signal with the associated reason badarg will be sent to all linked processes.
+All BIFs fail with reason badarg if they are called with arguments of an incorrect type.
 The other reasons that may make BIFs fail are described in connection with the description of each individual BIF.